UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 **********************************************************************************************************************************
 A report containing all the configuration parameters can be printed using the ``report_config()`` procedure.

 A name can be given to the random generator by calling the ``set_name()`` procedure.
-This is useful when printing several reports.
+This is useful when printing reports for several random generator instances.
 The maximum length of the name is determined by C_RAND_MAX_NAME_LENGTH defined in adaptations_pkg.

 .. code-block::